shotaroi/CloudServicePriceApi/README.md

 # CloudServicePriceApi
-Extract pricing info of cloud database storage and data transfer
+Extract pricing info of cloud database storage and data transfer from vendors' pricing lists.